Skip to content

 That being said, I think if you were a fan of the Reebok Legacy Lifter II and your pair is on the outs, then the Reebok Legacy Lifter III can be a great option to explore as its core construction elements have remained similar to the Legacy Lifter II.

-The TPU heel and midsole in this shoe deliver a high level of stability and the full rubber outsole has adequation traction for different surfaces.
-For heavy squats, machine work, and cleans, the Legacy Lifter III has performed well.
+The TPU heel and midsole in this shoe deliver a high level of stability, and the full rubber outsole has adequate traction for different surfaces.
+The Legacy Lifter III has performed well for heavy squats, machine work, and cleans.

 I think this shoe will also resonate really well with lifters with narrow and neutral-width feet who like a little more ankle support.
 For these foot anatomies, the Legacy Lifter III should fit true and like a glove.